Simo865/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 The Digital Scan Converter Group (DSCG) refers to the screen used to display radar data and video feed of TV weapons or targeting pods.
 The DSCG replaces the Direct View Storage Tube radar scopes which could not interact with the digital interfaces.

+Note that the Screen Source Switch (used to select the source sensor (Radar/TV) or switch off the DSCG screen) is located on the [pedestal group](../pedestal_group.md).

 ## Reticle Intensity/Scale Knob